yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/Website.md

 ### **What Is The Purpose Of A CDN And What Benefits Does It Bring?**
 > - The primary purpose of CDN is to improve a website’s loading speed.
-> - This helps users around the world view the same high-quality content and also improve their site performance without slow loading times.
+> - This helps users around the world view the `same high-quality content and also improve their site performance without slow loading times`.

 <br/>